tableau/extensions-api/docs/trex_getdata.md

 To get the underlying data for each logical table, use the `LogicalTable.id` property of the table to call `Datasource.getLogicalTableDataAsync()`.
 Note that when you use the `getLogicalTablesAsync` in Tableau 2020.1 and earlier, the method will only return a single table, and that table uses the `single-table-id-sentinel` as the `LogicalTable.id`.

-Example using a single table:
+Example that uses a single table:

 ```javascript